-If you’re just dipping your toes in the recording scene, you’ve likely stumbled across a heated debate regarding which DAW you should go with.
+If you’re just dipping your toes in the recording scene, you’ve likely stumbled across a heated debate regarding which DAW (digital audio workstation) you should go with.
 You may be confused about whether to go with Ableton or Pro Tools, which is understandable.
 But choosing just one might not be a realistic approach!
 Many audio pros use one DAW for composing and sequencing and another for mixing and recording.
 The 1500 studio team uses both Ableton and Pro Tools.
 Both DAWs offer many features, and each one works better for certain applications.
 Most would argue that if you are primarily recording instruments and vocals or wish to edit and mix your track, Pro Tools is probably a good fit.
-On the other hand, Ableton is widely considered great for beat making and sound design.
+On the other hand, Ableton is widely considered great for beat-making and sound design.

-The experts at 1500 Sound Academy have put together a detailed comparison of Ableton vs. Pro Tools to help you find out what’s right for your musical needs.
+Regardless of popular opinion, the experts at 1500 Sound Academy have put together a detailed comparison of Ableton vs. Pro Tools to help you find out what’s right for your musical needs.
 Continue reading to discover the best DAW for you.

-Ableton is newer than Pro Tools and addresses some of the weaknesses of Pro Tools.
-Popular in the electronic music scene, Ableton is more user-friendly, making it a great option for beginners deciding between Ableton or Pro Tools.
+Popular in the electronic music scene, Ableton is more user-friendly.
+This makes it a great option for beginners deciding between Ableton or Pro Tools.

-Ableton comes with many exciting perks, such as the ability to modify your music in real time with countless options for Midi sequencing and effects.
+It comes with many exciting perks, such as the ability to modify your music in real-time with countless options for MIDI sequencing and effects.
 For a live electronic performer, Ableton is a clear winner in the Ableton vs. Pro Tools debate.
-It’s a comprehensive tool that allows the musician to do everything from sampling to warping, all in real time.
+It’s a comprehensive tool that allows the musician to do everything from sampling to warping, all in real-time.

 If you’re looking to record, do not go with Ableton.
 Ableton, like Pro Tools, is fantastic in its particular sphere.
 Depending on your specific musical needs and what you’re intending to use your DAW for, it will become clearer which system is right for you.